ex0dus-0x/kick/README.md

 ## How to use

-Quite simple actually.

     Usage: ./byebye [options]
-      -i, --interface IFACE            Input network interface, otherwise defaults -a, --address ADDRESS            Input target address, otherwise prints host table -h, --help                       Show this message
+        -i, --interface IFACE            Input network interface, otherwise defaults -a, --address ADDRESS            Input target address, otherwise prints host table -m, --mode MODE                  Input mode to start, web or cli -h, --help                       Show this message

+You __must__ specify a mode to execute! byebye supports `cli` and `web` mode.
+You do not need to specify an address through `-address` when using `web` mode, but you can specify an interface through `-interface`

-If you do not provide an interface through `--interface`, the default is `wlan0`.
+If you do not provide an interface through `--interface`, the default is according to your computer's network interface configuration.
 If you do not provide a target IP address, a host table will be displayed for your convenience and will ask for your selection.

 # Installation